IsGridUp

 Running a Refrigerator

 A standard home refrigerator draws 100-400W when the compressor cycles on.
-In our testing, the DELTA Pro powered a full-size refrigerator for approximately 18-22 hours on a single charge.
+The DELTA Pro powered a full-size refrigerator for approximately 18-22 hours on a single charge.
 That's enough to keep your food safe through most outages.

 Powering Home Essentials